josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 ### comp_het_proportion_reconstruction.csv
 proportion of incorrect trees for each phylogenetic reconstruction method, tree used for simulation, and level of compositional heterogeneity

-### ztest_proportions_comphet.R
+### deepsplits_chisq.R
-performs z-tests on the proportions of incorrect trees reconstructed under recoding and non-recoding methods using ztest_comphet_proportions.csv
+performs chi-tests on the number of incorrect trees reconstructed under recoding and non-recoding methods using chisqrtest_comphet.csv

-### ztest_comphet_proportions.csv
+### chisqrtest_comphet.csv
 number of incorrect trees reconstructed for each phylogenetic method, trees used for simulation, and level of compositional heterogeneity (inflation parameter)